Mariah Carey: Career

-1988–1992: Career beginnings, Mariah Carey and Emotions
+1988–1992: Eponymous debut album, Emotions and MTV Unplugged

-In December 1988, Carey accompanied Starr to a music executive's party, where she handed her demo tape to the head of Columbia Records, Tommy Mottola.
+In December 1988, Carey accompanied Starr to a music executive's party and handed her demo tape to the head of Columbia Records, Tommy Mottola.
 After listening to the tape during the ride home, he immediately requested the driver turn around.
-Carey had already left the event, and in what has been described as a modern-day Cinderella story, he spent two weeks looking for her.
+She had already left the event, and Mottola spent two weeks looking for her.
 Another record label expressed interest and a bidding war ensued.
-Mottola signed Carey to Columbia and enlisted producers Ric Wake, Narada Michael Walden, and Rhett Lawrence for her first album.
-Columbia marketed Carey as the main female artist on their roster, competing with Arista's Whitney Houston and Madonna of Sire Records.
+He signed Carey to Columbia and enlisted producers Ric Wake, Narada Michael Walden, and Rhett Lawrence for her first album.

+Columbia marketed Carey as the main female artist on their roster and spent over $1 million promoting Carey's debut studio album, Mariah Carey.
 On June 5, 1990, Carey made her first public appearance at the 1990 NBA Finals, singing "America the Beautiful".
-The highlight was the piercing whistle note toward the song's conclusion, sparking CBS Sports anchor Pat O'Brien to declare, "The palace now has a queen."

-Columbia spent upwards of $1 million promoting Carey's debut studio album, Mariah Carey.
-After a slow start, the album eventually topped the Billboard 200 for eleven consecutive weeks, after Carey's exposure at the 33rd Annual Grammy Awards, where she won the award for Best New Artist, and Best Female Pop Vocal Performance for her single "Vision of Love."
+The highlight was the whistle note toward the song's conclusion, sparking CBS Sports anchor Pat O'Brien to declare, "The palace now has a queen."
+The album topped the US Billboard 200 for eleven consecutive weeks, after Carey's exposure at the 33rd Annual Grammy Awards, where she won the award for Best New Artist, and Best Female Pop Vocal Performance for her single "Vision of Love".
 The album's singles "Vision of Love", "Love Takes Time", "Someday", and "I Don't Wanna Cry" all topped the US Billboard Hot 100.
 Mariah Carey was the best-selling album in the United States in 1991, and achieved worldwide sales of 15 million copies.